oneup03/VRto3D/README.md

 - Run SteamVR at least once to verify that you see a Headset window.
 This is usually not needed before running games.
 	- The Headset window must be on your primary 3D display
 - Try launching a VR game
+- Multi-Display setups:
 	- Drag everything besides the headset view to your second display
+	- Make the headset window in focus on your primary display
 	- Make the game's window in focus on your second display for control input to work
+- Single Display setup:
+	- Make the headset window in focus on your display
+	- Press `Ctrl+F8` to toggle locking the headset window to the foreground
+	- Use `Alt+Tab` to switch to the game window
+	- If the headset window went completely black, this game isn't compatible in single display mode
+	- To quit, `Alt+Tab` to the SteamVR Status window and close it with `Alt+F4`
 - Adjust Depth with `Ctrl+F3` and `Ctrl+F4`
 - Adjust Convergence with `Ctrl+F5` and `Ctrl+F6`
 - Save all Depth & Convergence settings with `Ctrl+F7`